-The university will supply course textbooks/ebooks to students at reasonable prices.
-It should be noted, however, that a student in receipt of a fee exemption as listed above will not be provided with textbooks without charge.
+The university will supply course textbooks to students at reasonable prices.
+It should be noted, however, that a student in receipt of a fee exemption as listed above will pay the full prices for the books.

 Doctorate of Business Administration (DBA)